Workers’ Compensation After A Work Accident In New York

 Following a work-related illness, auto accident or injury, it can be difficult to make ends meet.
 Workers’ compensation can protect you from financial disaster.
 Depending on your situation, you may be able to obtain medical coverage and lost wage replacement on a temporary or permanent basis.

 However, workers’ compensation law can be exceedingly complex.
-At the Law Office of Daniel M. Morrin, we can guide you through the process.
+At the Law Office of Morrin & Sands, we can guide you through the process.
 Our lawyers will bring 30 years of experience to your case.

 What To Do If You Get Injured On The Job: Five Steps

 If you’ve been injured on the job, it is important to take action right away to protect your rights.
 Follow these five simple steps to protect yourself.